UCINet0: A Machine Learning based Receiver for 5G NR PUCCH Format 0: MACHINE LEARNING BASED RECEIVER FOR PUCCH FORMAT 0 DETECTION

-This section lays down the framework for posing the PUCCH Format 0 detection as an AI/ML classification problem.
-Specifically, we show how a single multi-label neural network classifier can serve as a generalized PUCCH Format 0 decoder.
+This section lays out the motivation and framework for posing the decoding of PUCCH Format 0 signals as an AI/ML classification problem.
+Specifically, we show how a single multi-label neural network classifier can serve as a generalized decoder for PUCCH Format 0.